forem/forem/docs/backend/metrics.md

 ## Vendor-Agnostic

-While we currently are not vendor-agnostic in how we do this (Herok/DataDog), it is set up in a way that could become so in the future.
+While we currently are not vendor-agnostic in how we do this (Heroku/Datadog), it is set up in a way that could become so in the future.
 The main pattern is `Every x minutes/hours/etc. send aggregate data to warehouse where it can be examined on a timeseries basis`.
 This could, in the future, be bundled right into the platform using an open source timeseries database and data visualization.

-Once in DataDog, dashboards can created using
+Once in Datadog, dashboards can created using

 ![Datadog metrics](https://dev-to-uploads.s3.amazonaws.com/i/98rju6kzxeosf6m0jfhy.png)